 3. We commit ourselves to the safeguarding of all people who may be vulnerable, whatever their age, and ensuring their well-being in the life of Sproughton Parish.

-4. We commit ourselves to promoting safe practice by those in positions of trust.
+4. We commit ourselves to promote safe practice by those in positions of trust.

-5. We commit ourselves to promoting inclusion and empowerment of all people within our parish.
+5. We commit ourselves to promote the inclusion and empowerment of all people within our parish.

-6. We are all responsible in preventing the physical, emotional, sexual, financial and spiritual abuse of vulnerable people and have a responsibility to listen to and act upon any disclosures/allegations/concerns of abuse.
-All concerns will be logged and reported to the Rector, the Safeguarding Co-ordinator or in urgent cases to the Bishop’s Child Protection Officer and/or the Police.
+6. We are all responsible for preventing the physical, emotional, sexual, financial, and spiritual abuse of vulnerable people and have a responsibility to listen to and act upon any disclosures/allegations/concerns of abuse.
+All concerns will be logged and reported to the Rector, the Safeguarding Co-ordinator, or in urgent cases to the Bishop’s Child Protection Officer and/or the Police.

 8. Sproughton PCC has adopted the safeguarding guidelines of the Church of England and this Diocese.

-Sproughton Parish Safeguarding Officer is Dr. Philip Jones and can be contacted in case of any safeguarding concerns either by email, [email protected], or by telephone 01473 252624
+Sproughton Parish Safeguarding Officers are Ralph and Tess Earey and can be contacted in case of any safeguarding concerns either by email, [email protected] or by telephone 01473 857955